InfiniteRacer/Airline-Booking-System/README.md

 # Start at the file INFORMATION.md
 #
-# Use the files for important informarion
+# Use the various files for important informarion